popphp/docs/reference/pop_ftp.rst

 Pop\\Ftp
 ========

-The `popphp/pop-ftp` component provides a simple API for the managing FTP.
+The `popphp/pop-ftp` component provides a simple API for the managing FTP connections and transferring files over FTP.

 Installation
 ------------